Boys Over Flowers Season 2 (TV series)

 Boys Over Flowers Season 2 (花のち晴れ〜花男 Next Season〜) is a 2018 Japanese television drama series starring Hana Sugisaki, Sho Hirano and Taishi Nakagawa.
-It is based on the shōnen manga series Boys Over Flowers Season 2, written and illustrated by Yoko Kamio.
-The series aired on Tokyo Broadcasting System from 17 April to 26 June 2018 every Tuesdays at 22:00.
+It is based on the manga series Boys Over Flowers Season 2, written and illustrated by Yoko Kamio.
+The series aired on TBS from 17 April to 26 June 2018 every Tuesdays at 22:00.

 Synopsis

 The story is set ten years after the original F4 graduated.
 Since their departure, the school has been on a steady decline.